The constitution of the governing board

-Understand the role of a co-opted governor/co-opted trustee with guidance on who is eligible to be appointed, and what restrictions there are on voting in meetings.
+- Co-opted governors/trustees: role Understand the role of a co-opted governor/co-opted trustee, and find guidance on who's eligible to be appointed and what their voting rights and restrictions are.

-Learn how to separate your role as a governor from your role as a parent, so you can manage your relationship with other parents and do your job well.
+- Parent governor/trustee: role Learn how to separate your role as a governor or trustee from your role as a parent, so you can manage your relationship with other parents and do your job well.